 The Risks Of Having An Uninvolved Parenting Style

-Some parenting styles are known to lead to better outcomes for kids than others.
+Some styles are known to lead to better outcomes for kids than others.
 Authoritative parents are typically seen as the most effective because of their balance of authority and empathy.
-The uninvolved parenting style, on the other hand, is known to be one of the worst and can have detrimental effects for children that extend into the teen and adult years.
+On the other hand, the uninvolved parenting style is known to be one of the least effective and can have detrimental effects for children that can extend into the teen and adult years.

 Overview Of The Four Main Parenting Styles

-Four main parenting styles are recognized in psychology today, each with differing levels of parent responsiveness and demandingness:
+These four parenting styles are currently recognized in the field of psychology, each with differing levels of parent responsiveness and demandingness:

-- Neglectful - An uninvolved, or neglectful, parenting style is arguably the most detrimental because children do not receive the attention, care, and support they need from their parents.
+Neglectful – Also known as uninvolved parenting, the neglectful parenting style is arguably the most detrimental because children do not receive the attention, care, and support they need from their parents.

-- Permissive – Children raised by permissive parents are loved and cared for but may lack self-control and self-discipline due to lacking the rules and limits usually set by parents.
+Permissive – Children raised through permissive parenting by permissive parents are loved and cared for but may lack self-control and self-discipline due to lacking the rules and limits usually set by parents.

-- Authoritarian – Authoritarian, or strict, parentshave high expectations and set rules.
-However, they can be unresponsive to their kids’ needs, which can lead to issues like low self-esteem.
+Authoritarian – Authoritarian or strict, parents have high expectations and set rules.
+However, they can be unresponsive to their kids’ needs, leading to issues like low self-esteem.

-By classifying and studying these different parenting styles, researchers have been able to track the effects of parenting on children over the long term.
-This has allowed researchers to establish some of the positive and negative effects of these four parenting styles on kids’ development.
+By classifying and studying these different styles, researchers have been able to track the effects of parenting on children over the long term.
+This has allowed researchers to establish some of these four styles’ positive and negative effects on kids’ development.

 Uninvolved Parenting Seems To Be The Worst

-- a) You’re an uninvolved parent and maybe need to change
+You’re an uninvolved parent and may need to change,

-- b) You were raised by an uninvolved parent, which might explain some behavioral or social issues you’re currently experiencing
+You were raised by an uninvolved parent, which might explain some behavioral or social issues you’re currently experiencing, or

-- c) An uninvolved parent is raising a child or children you know
+An uninvolved parent is raising a child or children you know.

 According to Darling N. (1999), “Uninvolved parents are low in both responsiveness and demandingness.
 In extreme cases, this parenting style might encompass both rejecting-neglecting and neglectful parents, although most parents of this type fall within the normal range.”
 This is important because parental responsiveness is a predictor of social competence and psychosocial functioning, while parental demandingness determines instrumental competence and behavioral control.

-Since uninvolved parents are low in both responsiveness and demandingness, children of uninvolved parents perform poorly in all these areas.
-What's worse is that the negative consequences of this parenting style do not end with children but can extendinto the adult years.
+Since uninvolved parents are low in responsiveness and demandingness, uninvolved parents perform poorly in all these areas.
+Additionally, the negative consequences of this parenting style do not end with childhood but can extend into the adult years.